Dr. Audra Jennings

 At WKU, Dr. Jennings works with students to help them develop strong national scholarship and graduate school applications.
 Additionally, she teaches Honors seminars that focus on the history of disability, medicine, and modern America.
 Dr. Jennings received the 2013 Citizens Award from the Student Government Association at WKU for service to the university.

-In her free time, she enjoys running and walking her dog Shiloh.
+In her free time, she enjoys running and spending time with her dog Scout.